Ideal-theoretic Explanation of Capacity-achieving Decoding: Polynomial Ideal Codes

 \begin{enumerate} \item For all $i \in [n]$, polynomial $E_i$ has degree exactly $s$. \item The $E_i$'s are \emph{monic} polynomials. \item The polynomials $E_i$'s are pairwise relatively prime. \end{enumerate} The encoding of the polynomial ideal code maps is as follows:

-\end{definition} As is clear from the definition, polynomial ideal codes are linear over $\F$ and have rate code $k/sn$ and relative distance $(1 - (k-1)/sn)$.
+\end{definition} As is clear from the definition, polynomial ideal codes are linear over $\F$ and have rate code $k/(sn)$ and relative distance $(1 - (k-1)/(sn))$ (there can't be too many zeros in the encoding of a message polynomial $p(X)$, as the product of all $E_i$'s where the encoding of $p(X)$ is zero, divides $p(X)$).
 Since the sum of rate and relative distance satisfy the Singleton bound, these codes are maximal-distance separable (MDS) codes.

 We note that in general, $E_i$'s need not have the same degree, but for notational convenience, we work in the setting when each of them is of degree equal to $s$.
-We also note that these codes continue to be well defined even if the $E_i$'s are not relatively prime.
+We also note that these codes continue to be well-defined even if the $E_i$'s are not relatively prime.
 In this case, the condition, $k < s\cdot n$ is replaced by $k$ being less than the degree of the lowest common multiple of $E_0, E_1, \ldots, E_{n-1}$.
 However, the distance of the code suffers in this case, and such codes need not approach the Singleton bound.
 We now observe that some of the standard and well studied family of algebraic error correcting codes are in fact instances of polynomial ideal codes for appropriate choice of $E_0, E_1, \ldots, E_{n-1}$.

-\subsection{Some well known codes via polynomial ideals}
+\subsection{Some Well Known Codes via Polynomial Ideals}

 The message space for all these codes is identified with univariate polynomials of degree at most $k-1$ in $\F[X]$.
 We assume that the underlying field $\F$ is of size at least $n$ for this discussion, else, we work over a large enough extension of $\F$. \paragraph{Reed-Solomon Codes. } Let $a_0, a_1, \ldots, a_{n-1}$ be $n$ distinct elements of $\F$.
 In a Reed-Solomon code, we encode a message polynomial $p(X) \in \F[X]_{<k}$ by its evaluation on $a_0, a_1, \ldots, a_{n-1}$.
 To view these as a polynomial ideal code, observe that $p(a_i) = p(X) \mod (X-a_i)$.
 Thus, we can set the polynomials $E_i(X)$ in \cref{def: poly ideal codes} to be equal to $(X - a_i)$ for each $i \in [n]$.
 Thus, $s = 1$.
 Clearly, the $E_i$'s are relatively prime since $a_0, a_1, \ldots, a_{n-1}$ are distinct.